 - Trades from $15 (or less if you trade frequently)

 - Bell Potter’s Bell Cash Trust linked to your trading account, with no fees, charges or minimum balance

 - Bell Potter research

 - Portfolio tools like Strategy Builder and Technical Insights, so you can set up your portfolio strategy and spot opportunities

-- Invest in warrants, exchange traded funds (ETF's), exchange traded government bonds and in managed funds via mFund.
+- Access to warrants, ETFs (exchange traded funds), XTBs (exchange traded bond units) and managed funds via mFund.